thierry-sinassamy/dataobjectexception.dynamics365.plugin/README.md

 Some challenges of implementing this separation include :

--- Lifecycle of the objects : avoid stackoverflow, memory handling,...
+-- Lifecycle of the objects : avoid stackoverflow, memory handling,...<br/>
--- Complexity : initialization of plugins will increase if we increase the number of entities -- Performance : do not increase the initial performance of the plugins, not made for bulk operations,...
+-- Complexity : initialization of plugins will increase if we increase the number of entities,...<br/>
+-- Performance : do not increase the initial performance of the plugins, not made for bulk operations,...<br/>

 ## When to use this pattern

 Use this pattern to:
--- isolate the execution (process) from the execution rules or validation rules -- to tag the execution rules with the messagename (i.e. Creation,...), with the pipeline stage (i.e PreOperation,...)
+-- isolate the execution (process) from the execution rules or validation rules <br/>
+-- to tag the execution rules with the messagename (i.e. Creation,...), with the pipeline stage (i.e PreOperation,...)<br/>

+This pattern may not be suitable:
+-- for small projects, for lesser degree of complexity<br/>